codegouvfr/react-dsfr/README.md

 </svg>
 ```

-Because the `update_dsfr_static_resources` copied all the assets into `public/dsfr/` you
+Because the `npx update_dsfr_static_resources` (supposing you ran it) copied
-can always translate the above HTML code into:
+all the assets into `public/dsfr/` you can always translate the above HTML code into:

 ```tsx
 // ❌ DON'T